Speak Out Drama Lessons

 • Being proactive in implementing this policy in so far as it is appropriate to their work.

-• Welfare is paramount in all decisions, activities and programmes involving vulnerable / young people and children and Speak Out Drama Lessons and Step Out Dance Lessons will provide safe spaces for them, ensuring they are safeguarded, physically and emotionally, in a healthy fun environment.
+• Welfare is paramount in all decisions, activities and programmes involving vulnerable / young people and children and Speak Out Drama Lessons will provide safe spaces for them, ensuring they are safeguarded, physically and emotionally, in a healthy fun environment.

 • Actively listen to them, taking account of their expression of needs and concerns.